SivaShankarRajendran16/java/README.md

 # java

-Finally this is the good pipeline for my java app
+Finally this is the good pipeline for my java app using jenkins